eddatasci/unrollment_proj/README.md

 The basic idea is that we work on this project in an open, reproducible format.
-Our initial goal is to develop a highly predictive algorithm for predicting bachelor's degree completion useing data from the 2002 ELS.
+Our initial goal is to develop a highly predictive algorithm for predicting bachelor's degree completion using data from the 2002 ELS.
 We'd like to demystify what goes into creating these algorithms, and also describe how they can be used/misused.